ietf-rats-wg/draft-ietf-rats-uccs/draft-ietf-rats-uccs.md

 ~~~
 {: #fig-claims-set title="CDDL definition for Claims-Set"}

-Specifications that define additional claims should also supply
+Specifications that define additional Claims should also supply
 additions to the $$Claims-Set-Claims socket, e.g.:

 ~~~ cddl